-However, when children are deaf or hard of hearing, they may have tantrums when they do not have the words to express what they need, want or feel.
-As you learn to communicate clearly with your baby, many of these tantrums will disappear.
+It is common for young children to have tantrums at times.
+When children are deaf or hard of hearing, they may have tantrums if they do not have the words to express what they need, want or feel.
+In these situations, their behavior is “communication.”
+As your baby’s communication with you grows. many of these tantrums will disappear.

 We need to avoid attributing too many behavior problems to being deaf or hard of hearing.